CagriCatik/Python/webpage/docs/python-guide/10_Advanced/04_Generators.md

-# Generators
+# Generators in Python

-Welcome to this tutorial on generators in Python!
-Generators are a powerful concept that offers memory efficiency and lazy evaluation.
-Let's dive into the basics and explore some examples.
+Generators are a powerful concept in Python that offer memory efficiency and lazy evaluation.
+They enable the creation of iterators using a function, making them highly useful for handling large data sets or scenarios where memory optimization is crucial.

 ## Introduction to Generators

-Generators in Python are a way to create iterators using a function.
-They are memory-efficient compared to lists, tuples, and most other iterables.
+Generators are functions that use the `yield` keyword to produce values one at a time.
+Unlike lists or tuples, they do not store all values in memory, providing significant memory savings.

+### Example: Simple Generator

 ```python
 from typing import Generator